 - Swap regular onion for red onion, the combination of tomatoes and onions simply works.
 And red onions give the right amount of kick to the whole thing, as well as help to balance off the acidity from tomatoes.

 ✅ EXPERT TIP A quick, note, just like with Salmon recipes, if possible go for wild-caught shrimp over farmed shrimp.
-As the ocean is the natural environment for shrimp, wild-caught shrimp will typically taste better thanks to its natural diet.
+As the ocean is the natural environment for shrimp, wild-caught shrimp will typically taste better thanks to their natural diet.

 What Type Of Shrimp To Buy?